TonyIvchenko/playground/src/disasters/README.md

 # Disasters

-Unified Gradio app service that overlays wildfires and huricaines predictions on one Google Map.
+Unified Gradio app service that overlays wildfires and hurricanes predictions on one Google Map.

 ## Layout